holmsusa/fuseR/inst/examples/example.md

 ### Reading in data

 We start by reading in the data, which consist of the tables K0 and K1.
-Both have CpG loci as rows and samples as columns, and
+Both have CpG sites as rows and samples as columns, and

 - K0 contains the unmethylated counts
 - K1 contains the methylated counts